 Members of the Governing Authority are drawn from the staff, students, graduates and external organisations.

 Following a restructuring of the University in 2006, there are now three faculties, which act as advisory bodies to the Academic Council.
-In addition, Council has formally delegated some of its powers to Faculties.
+In addition, the Council has formally delegated some of its powers to Faculties.